schemathesis/schemathesis/docs/extending.rst

 In the code snippet above, the function names ``avoid_42`` and ``avoid_43`` don't directly indicate their role as hooks.
 However, by providing "filter_query" as an argument in the ``@schemathesis.hook`` decorator, both functions will serve as ``filter_query`` hooks, ensuring the right application while maintaining unique function names.

+Many Schemathesis hooks accept a ``context`` argument, an instance of the ``HookContext`` class.
+This context provides optional information about the API operation currently being tested, accessible via ``context.operation``.
+This can be useful for conditional logic within your hooks.

 Hooks are applied at different scopes: global, schema-specific, and test-specific.
 They execute in the order they are defined, with globally defined hooks executing first, followed by schema-specific hooks, and finally test-specific hooks.